saud-learning-services/instructions-and-other-templates/docs/terminal-vscode-running-instructions.md

 > ⚠️ This method is for more advanced users who are willing to endure a text-based environment for running scripts (done through text commands like `$ python run_script.py`).
 We strongly recommend getting comfortable with the [standard way of running scripts](running-instructions.md) before trying out this method.

-> Note that the `$` character in these docs is not part of the command but rather is a commonly used symbol to indicates that what follows is a terminal command
+> Note that the `$` character in these docs is not part of the command but rather is a commonly used symbol to indicates that what follows is a terminal command.

-Before reading on, please make sure you've [setup your computer](computer-setup.md) and have reviewed the [terminal basics](terminal-basics).
+Before reading on, please make sure you've [setup your computer](computer-setup.md) and have reviewed the [terminal basics](terminal-basics.md).
 You'll also want to download an application called Visual Studio Code (VS Code):

 - [Download VS Code](https://code.visualstudio.com/download)